 - UNESCO's TVET network (and particularly its e-forum) - click here

-Australian Education International is part of the Australian Department of Education, Employment and Workforce Relations.
-DEST.
+Australian Education International is part of the Australian Department of Education.
 Its role is to promote and market Australia's education and training services overseas and to promote Australia as an international leader in quality education and training services.
 In addition to details about the AEI, the site includes upcoming events, information on the VET sector, and a guide to study in Australia for international students.

 The Association of Canadian Community Colleges (ACCC) is the national, voluntary membership organization representing colleges and institutes in Canada and internationally.
 ACCC's Ottawa Secretariat represents members with the federal government and industry.
 It also organizes conferences and workshops for college staff, students and board members to facilitate networking and participation in national and international programs, services and awards.